Powerlifting at the 2008 Summer Paralympics – Men's 56 kg

 The men's 56 kg powerlifting event at the 2008 Summer Paralympics was contested on 11 September at the Beihang University Gymnasium in Beijing, China.
 This event was the third-lightest of the men's powerlifting weight classes, limiting competitors to a maximum of 56 kg of body mass.
 Powerlifters were divided into two groups, A and B, with group B beginning their lifts at 13:00 and group A at 13:45.

 As with all Paralympic powerlifting events, lifters competed in the bench press.
 Each athlete was allowed three attempts to bench press as much weight as possible.
 Athletes attempting to break a record were allowed a fourth attempt.
-For the attempt to be valid, the competitor must have lowered the weighted bar to his chest, held it motionless for a moment, then pressed the bar upwards until his arms were fully extended.
-If the competitor failed to meet these requirements or any other rule infraction was committed, the attempt was declared invalid by a team of three referees and the result struck from the record.
+For the attempt to be valid, the competitor must have lowered the weighted bar to his chest, held it motionless for a moment, and then pressed it upwards until his arms were fully extended.
+If the competitor failed to meet these requirements or any other rule infraction was committed, the attempt was declared invalid by a team of three referees and the result was struck from the record.